-Outside of rare lucky finds or occasional limited editions, Russell’s Reserve Single Barrel is arguably the best Wild Turkey bourbon on any retail shelf here in the year 2017.
-Since each bottle comes from a single barrel (and there are well over 100+ bottles per barrel) there will be some profile variance.
-This variance should be minimal however, as Russell’s Single Barrel has proven to be very consistent in the last several years.
+Outside of rare lucky finds or occasional limited editions, Russell’s Reserve Single Barrel Bourbon is arguably the best Wild Turkey expression on any retail shelf here in the year 2017.
+Since each bottle comes from a single barrel (and there are well over 100+ bottles per barrel) there will be variance in profile.
+This variance should be minimal, however, as Russell’s Reserve Single Barrel has proven to be quite consistent in the last several years.

 But profile variance isn’t always a bad thing.
 In fact, it can often be a great thing.
-From core notes cranked to 11, to subtle background notes brought forward, or maybe just a crazy uniqueness that’s hard to explain in words … that’s the beauty of a single barrel.
+From core notes “cranked to 11,” to subtle background notes gracefully brought forward – or – maybe just a crazy uniqueness that’s hard to explain … that’s the beauty of a single barrel.
 It’s the essence of what makes private barrel selection programs, like the ones offered by Wild Turkey for Russell’s Reserve and Kentucky Spirit, so popular.
 It’s the chance of finding THAT honey barrel.

 Russell’s Reserve Single Barrel Bourbon (barrel #253, rickhouse H, floor 5) – selected by Binny’s Beverage Depot, Chicago, IL – 110 proof, non-chill filtered KSBW – no age stated (rumored at least 8 years) – distilled and bottled by the Wild Turkey Distilling Co., Lawrenceburg, KY